Virginia Gentlemen

 The Virginia Gentlemen (VGs) is a lower voices collegiate a cappella group and the oldest a cappella group at the University of Virginia.
 The group was founded in 1953 as an elite octet of the Virginia Glee Club.
 Since establishing independence from the Virginia Glee Club in 1987, the group has continued to perform a mix of contemporary pop and classic vocal music.

-Recognizable by the signature navy blue blazers and orange-and-blue bow ties worn during performances, the VGs offer regular performances across the Charlottesville area and the United States, and conduct annual international tours, having most recently traveled to Guatemala, Los Cabos and California.
+Recognizable by the signature navy blue blazers and orange-and-blue bow ties worn during performances, the VGs offer regular performances across the Charlottesville area and the United States, and conduct annual international tours, having most recently traveled to San Miguel de Allende, London, and Paris.
 Additionally, the group has performed in recent years at the Sydney Opera House, the Forbidden City, the Grand Palace of Thailand, and at the White House for the Bush and Obama administrations.

 About

 Glee Club era and independence

 The original 1953 octet of the Virginia Gentlemen.

 The Virginia Gentlemen were founded in 1953 and are the oldest a cappella group at the University of Virginia.
 The group was conceived as an elite octet of the Virginia Glee Club and would perform regularly at their concerts, eventually building enough of a reputation to attract its own audiences and perform its own shows.
 The group existed for over three decades as a subsidiary of the Glee Club until establishing itself as a contracted independent organization in 1987, under the leadership of then-music director Michael Butterman.
 Still, the Virginia Gentlemen feature at Glee Club events like their annual Christmas Concert, as a nod to their roots.